quinngroup/CiliaRepresentation/README.md

 Within a module directory, top-level files should include the main driver file.
 Subdirectories should include:

 - **test_builds**: a directory containing all the various implementations and candidate models for the module.
-Each file in test_builds should be titled TB\[X] where \[X] is the next available index for test builds.
+Each file in test_builds should be titled [3 letter initialism]\[X] where \[X] is the next available index for test builds.
 See the test build section below for greater detail.

 ## Branches
 Certain dependencies exist between modules which can make parallel development challenging, such as the fact that the Appearance module may depend on results from the Processing module; however, these do not completely restrict the development of modules in parallel.
 Parallel development is facilitated through branching.